 When the treatment of breast canceris usually given chemotherapy using an antineoplastic (cytotoxic) drugs to fight oncology.
 As a rule, it is a systemic treatment, which applies throughout the body, destroying cancer cells.

-For breast cancer Chemotherapy in Israeli Hospitals Used:
+In breast cancer Chemotherapy in Israel Hospitals in the apply:

 - Before surgery to reduce the size of large tumors (neoadjuvant chemotherapy).

 - To relieve pain or to control symptoms (palliative chemotherapy).

 The decision to chemotherapy as a treatment option

 Deciding on the for When appointment of chemotherapy forbreast cancer in the clinic Assuta take into account the following factors:

 - the likelihood of relapse, including HER-2 status and hormone receptor status;

 - general health, age, presence of preexisting disease (in certain cardiac pathologies are certain cytostatics contraindicated due to the risk of heart damage);

 - prior chemotherapy (the use of individual drugs does not permit them to repeat);

 - personal situation and preferences of women (the desire to go through therapy for a short period of time, the choice of a particular combination of drugs due to fewer side effects such as hair loss, nausea, fertility problems).